Saadé Family: History and origins

-According to some sources, the Saadé family notoriously treated with respect and acted fairly towards peasants working on its lands unlike many other feudal landowners.
-It owned extensive properties throughout the country held not only by the male but also the female members of the family which indicated their clearly progressive spirit for the time.
+According to some sources, the Saadé family famously treated with respect and acted fairly towards peasants working on its lands, unlike many other feudal landowners.
+They owned extensive properties throughout the country, held not only by male but also by female members of the family, which indicated their progressive spirit for the time.

 In 1840, Elias Saadé undertook an in-depth reform of olive tree culture and production methods in the Syrian coastal area.
-He married Angelina Elias, the daughter of the English consul Moussa Elias whose son Yacoub Elias was consul of the German empire.
+He married Angelina Elias, the daughter of the English consul Moussa Elias, whose son Yacoub Elias was consul of the German Empire.
 Her nephew was the traveler and writer Edouard Elias Bacha.

 His son Mikhaïl Saadé, a prominent city dignitary, welcomed to his home during his visit to Latakia in 1879 the Ottoman governor of Syria Midhat Pasha who later became the Ottoman empire's Grand Vizir and prominent reformer.
 It is ironic that many members of the Saadé family, among which Gabriel Saadé (1854-1939) and his sons Wadih and Edouard, were condemned to death by a military tribunal several decades later in 1914 for their alleged political activities against the empire.
 The death sentences will nevertheless not be carried out.

-His other son, Gabriel Saadé (1854-1939) was also a prominent landowner and trader.
+His other son, Gabriel Saadé, was also a prominent landowner and trader.
 He married Marianna Ibrahim from the city of Antioch.
-One of his family enterprises Gabriel Saadé & fils is mentioned as having opened one of the first cotton ginning stations in Syria in the 1920s by attaching it to its modern olive oil mill facility.
+One of his family enterprises, Gabriel Saadé & fils, is mentioned as having opened one of the first cotton ginning stations in Syria in the 1920s by attaching it to its modern olive oil mill facility.

-In 1943, his grandson Wadih Saadé was elected member of the Syrian parliament.
+In 1943, Gabriel's son Wadih Saadé was elected member of the Syrian parliament.
 He previously held the position of vice-president of the council of the Alawite State established during the French mandate era.
 According to some sources, he also subscribed, along with his brother Edouard, to a fund supporting Iraqi rebels against British rule.